tollmanz/zlwedding/wedding.md

 <h2>Parking</h2>

+There are two inexpensive options for parking available for the event: lot and metered street parking.

+*Lot Parking*

+The paid parking lot is across the street from the venue and is the closest, most convenient parking option for the event.
+It costs $2.50 for the evening.
+The lot is located on SW Taylor St between 12th and 13th.

+*Metered Street Parking*

 Metered street parking is available around the venue.
 Meters are in effect until 7 PM, after which, street parking is free.
 We recommend parking in a metered spot and paying until 7 PM when the parking is free.
+The total cost of parking will be ~$3.00 depending on when you arrive.